FREE GROCERY GUIDE

 What is Chinese 5-Spice Powder?

 Chinese 5-Spice is one of my favorite culinary flavor boosters.
-There are several formulas for this spice blend, which is said to have been created to represent the 5 elements (wood, fire, earth, metal, and water) with the 5 flavors (bitter, sour, salty, sweet, and umami).
-The 5 main spices included are cloves, fennel, star anise, cinnamon, and Szechwan pepper.
+There are several formulas for this spice blend, which is said to have been created to represent the five elements (wood, fire, earth, metal, and water) with the five flavors (bitter, sour, salty, sweet, and umami).
+The five main spices included are cloves, fennel, star anise, cinnamon, and Szechuan pepper.
 Together, these flavors are said to balance and harmonize a person's yin and yang.

-If you don't have any on hand, making your own is pretty easy if you have a spice grinder.
-You could also use pre-ground spices, but grinding your own will create a far-superior tasting 5-spice.
+If you don't have any on hand, making your own is pretty easy with a spice grinder.
+You could also use pre-ground spices, but grinding your own will create a far superior tasting 5-spice.

 Credit for this formula goes to NYT recipe developer David Tanis and is included in his absolutely to-die-for Roast Duck with Orange and Ginger.
 His 5-spice formula is a bullseye, so I wouldn't change a thing.